Psychosocial and Spiritual Resources - Spiritual Care Services

 11560 University Avenue

-Washrooms are wheelchair accessible.
+Wheelchair accessible washrooms.
 Handicapped parking stalls.
 Ramps are available to access the hospital and there is designated parking around the parameter for appropriately designated handicapped vehicles.

 This service is not available to everyone.
 Call for more information.